Agents of S.H.I.E.L.D. season 5: Marvel Cinematic Universe tie-ins

-In terms of having connections to Marvel's Inhumans, Whedon felt it was doubtful, but noted "we also want there to be a bigger reward for people who watch all of [the MCU series], so they'll start to see that there's lines connecting it.
+In terms of having connections to Marvel's Inhumans (2017), Whedon felt it was doubtful, but noted "we also want there to be a bigger reward for people who watch all of [the MCU series], so they'll start to see that there's lines connecting it.
 It's more fun for people who are playing the whole game, but if you don't, you'll still have a great rollercoaster ride."
-In November 2017, Whedon said that the season would not have moved the characters to space if the recent MCU films like Guardians of the Galaxy Vol. 2 and Thor: Ragnarok had not been exploring that part of the MCU, but that this would remain a "thematic tie".
+In November 2017, Whedon said that the season would not have moved the characters to space if the recent MCU films like Guardians of the Galaxy Vol. 2 and Thor: Ragnarok (both 2017) had not been exploring that part of the MCU, but that this would remain a "thematic tie".
 He explained that they had moved on from the overt tie-ins with the MCU films that the series utilized in earlier seasons because "we have our own mythology.
 That started to be much more interesting to us, and hopefully to the audience ...
 No one wants to come to see our show to see another show."
-Whedon added in March 2018 that the then-upcoming release of Avengers: Infinity War would similarly "open a new playground" for the series to explore.
+Whedon added in March 2018 that the then-upcoming release of Avengers: Infinity War (2018) would similarly "open a new playground" for the series to explore.